Getting a sore throat may bring on some anxious feelings these days, but you may not have to rush to the doctor just yet.

 You also rest your voice while you sleep, so make sure you're getting plenty of shuteye each night (about 7 to 9 hours, per the CDC).

 11. Employ Eucalyptus

 If your sore throat is the result of a cold, you may find that using eucalyptus can help break up congestion and soothe your nasal passages.
-You could try a eucalyptus shower tablet to release the fumes in a hot shower, affixing eucalyptus leaves to your shower head for some aromatherapy or diffusing eucalyptus oil.
+You could try a eucalyptus shower tablet to release the fumes in a hot shower, attach eucalyptus leaves to your shower head for some aromatherapy or diffuse eucalyptus oil.

 According to a May 2015 paper in the Flavor and Fragrance Journal, eucalyptus essential oil can provide symptomatic relief for colds when inhaled.
-Eucalyptus essential oil in an ointment with a concentration of 1.3% V/m oil for adults and children over 12 can also be applied to the skin, but no more than three times per day and never to the face.
+Eucalyptus essential oil in an ointment with a concentration of 1.3 percent V/m oil for adults and children over 12 can also be applied to your skin, but no more than three times per day and never to the face.